CSpyridakis/Tomasulo/README.md

 	* 2x Functional Units (one for each operation type)

 		-Arithmetic FU is a 3 level pipeline unit
-		-Logic FU is a 2 level pipeline unit
+		-Logical FU is a 2 level pipeline unit

 	* 1x Register File